gravitational/workshop/firedrills.md

 Kubernetes requires a number of certain kernel modules to be loaded to function properly.

 One example is the “overlay” module used by the Docker overlay storage driver.
 Another example is “br_netfilter” (or “bridge” on some older systems) which is used for packet filtering, NAT and other packet mangling and is required for Kubernetes-setup iptables to function correctly.
 Without it, the packets from one pod will not be able to reach other pods.

+Feel free to look at our documentation that lists all system requirements, including [Kernel Modules](https://gravitational.com/gravity/docs/requirements/#kernel-modules).

 Gravity has an auto-load feature that makes sure to enable necessary modules and set appropriate kernel parameters upon installation but we’ve seen many times when users have some provisioning automation setup on their infrastructure (e.g. via Chef/Puppet/etc.) that can occasionally go and reset them.